haesleinhuepf/imagejmacromarkdown/readme.md

 # ImageJ Macro Markdown

-ImageJ Macro MarkDown (IJMMD) is a [Fiji](https://fiji.sc) plugin combines the benefits of the [ImageJ Macro language](https://imagej.nih.gov/ij/developer/macro/macros.html) with [Markdown](https://en.wikipedia.org/wiki/Markdown).
+ImageJ Macro MarkDown (IJMMD) is a [Fiji](https://fiji.sc) plugin combining the benefits of the [ImageJ Macro language](https://imagej.nih.gov/ij/developer/macro/macros.html) with [Markdown](https://en.wikipedia.org/wiki/Markdown).

 ![Image](images/screenshot.png)

 It is thought for ease of generating tutorials for the ImageJ macro language.
 The plugin is in an early development stage.
 [Feedback](https://github.com/haesleinhuepf/imagejmacromarkdown/issues) is very welcome.